 What is predictive CI?

 Predictive CI focuses on analyzing competitors’ past and current activities to pre-empt their future moves.
-Through this intelligence, companies can plan their counter strategies more effectively, for example, by making changes to their business structure, introducing new products in the market, acquiring competitive IP, building new capabilities, and so on.
+Through this intelligence, companies can plan their counter strategies more effectively, for example, by making changes to their business model, introducing new products or services, investing in new technologies, building new capabilities, and so on.

 So how do you obtain predictive CI?
-Information about competitors is available from multiple sources.
-Analyzing this information to understand what exactly gives your competitor an advantage, as well as what factors drive their decisions, is the key to predictive CI.
+Strategic information about competitors can be gathered from multiple sources through a competitive landscape analysis.
+Analyzing this information to understand what can give your competition an advantage in the future is the key to predictive CI.

 What questions does predictive CI help answer?

-Predictive CI involves comparing your organization’s strengths and risks vis-à-vis your competitor’s capabilities.
+Predictive CI involves comparing your organization’s strengths and weaknesses vis-à-vis your competition.
 With a combination of extensive primary and secondary research and analytics techniques, you can have access to granular competitive insights that will augment your key business decision capabilities.

 Predictive CI can provide answers to many business questions, including: